Monika-After-Story/MonikaModDev/STYLE.md

 ### Labels

 Label names should be lowercase and separated with underscores (`monika_twitter`).
-If you use many labels for a related subprogram, prefix them with the name of your subprogram.
+If you use many labels for a related subprogram, prefix them with `mas` and the name of your subprogram (i.e: `mas_coolfungame_flowstart`). **Exceptions to this rule:** Monika topics/greetings/farewells, although this may changed in the future.

 Certain prefixes are reserved:

 - `greeting` - used for regular greetings
 - `i_greeting` - used for special interactive greetings